iremkapucuoglu/p4b-website/content/en/docs/glossary.md

 #### Regional Accessibility
 Regional accessibility refers to the ease with which people can access essential services across a larger region, such as a city or a county (mostly for the motorized modes; public transport & car).
 Based on panel data from the national travel survey, regional accessibility is determined by calculating the total number of residents who need access to and from a specific location within generally accepted travel times, such as 30 minutes by car and 45 minutes by public transportation for home-to-work travel and occasional shopping trips (Straatemeier, 2008).

+OR

+Regional accessibility is a fundamental aspect of urban and regional planning.
+It involves the deliberate design and implementation of transportation networks and infrastructure to ensure convenient and efficient travel within and between regions.
+Effective planning considers factors such as road networks, public transportation systems, pedestrian-friendly design, and digital connectivity to enhance accessibility for all residents.
+By incorporating regional accessibility into planning concepts, communities can foster equitable access to employment, education, healthcare, and other essential services, ultimately improving the overall livability and sustainability of the region.

 #### Routing <img src="/images/docs/technical_documentation/glossary/routing_logo.webp" alt="open_source" style="max-height:80px;"/>
 Routing refers to the process of finding the best or most efficient path from one location to another.
 This is commonly used in transportation planning and navigation systems to help people get from point A to point B but also finds application in accessibility analysis to route from point A into all directions.